ryumatsuura/ryumatsuura.github.io/research.md

 ## Work in Progress

 Market Integration and Cost of Borders in Africa (with Robin Burgess, Ameet Morjaria, and Gerard Padr&oacute; i Miquel)

-Weather Shocks and Production Outcomes of Firms in Uganda (with Anton Reinicke and Yasuka Tateishi)